number0/SonicRunway/Resources/README-TouchOSCService.md

 ```

 **Note:** This uses Apple's mDNS implementation under the hood, so probably
-only works on OS X.
+only works on OS X. Also, this program depends on a native library,
+libjdns_sd.jnilib that must be in the current working directory when running
+the program.

 # What it does